Wynn resigns as RNC finance chair amid reports of sexual misconduct

 The news comes amid a report Friday from The Wall Street Journal saying dozens of women accused the 74-year-old businessman of sexual misconduct and more than 150 others spoke out against him.

+"Effective today I am resigning as Finance Chairman of the RNC," Wynn told the outlet.
+"The unbelievable success we have achieved must continue.
+The work we are doing to make America a better place is too important to be impaired by this distraction.
+I thank the President for the opportunity to serve and wish him continued success."

+The casino mogul has been a generous Republican donor and was tapped to lead the RNC's fundraising effort by President Trump.

-Wynn denied the allegations against him to the outlet, calling them "preposterous."
+According to The Journal, Wynn denied the allegations against him, calling them "preposterous."

 "The idea that I ever assaulted any woman is preposterous," Wynn told The Journal.
-"We find ourselves in a world where people can make allegations, regardless of truth, and a person is left with the choice of weathering insulting publicity or engaging in multi-year lawsuits.
+"We find ourselves in a world where people can make allegations, regardless of truth, and a person is left with the choice of weathering insulting publicity or engaging in multiyear lawsuits.
 It is deplorable for anyone to find themselves in this situation."

 One of the claims against him comes from a manicurist who alleged to The Journal that Wynn forced her to have sex with him in 2005.
 Following a manicure, the woman claimed that Wynn coerced her to remove her clothes and lie down on a massage table in his private suite.

-She said she told him she was married and tried to rebuff his advances but ultimately did as she was told, according to The Journal.
+She said she told him she was married and reportedly tried to rebuff his alleged advances but ultimately complied, according to The Journal.

-The manicurist later filed a complaint with the hotel's supervisor and reportedly received a $7.5 million settlement in a lawsuit with Wynn.
+The manicurist later filed a complaint with the hotel's supervisor and reportedly received a $7.5 million settlement in a lawsuit with Wynn, the outlet said.

+The Journal also spoke to a former massage therapist, who previously worked at the Wynn Las Vegas.
+She claimed the hotel owner would often book private appointments with her in his office suite and would allegedly expose himself to her on purpose, the outlet said.
+During one appointment, Wynn reportedly told her, "Just get this thing off of me."

+In another session, Wynn allegedly told her to massage his penis to climax, she told The Journal.
+She said she felt obligated to comply because he was her boss.
+Following the end of each massage session, the former employee said she was paid $1,000 in cash - the same payment she had always received.